Organisational Risk Consulting

 • System documentation: Identifying gaps or weaknesses in policies, procedures, and records, with recommendations to improve alignment with WHS Acts, Regulations, and relevant industry standards.

-This approach draws on our combined WHS, investigative, and legal expertise to identify areas of exposure and strengthen organisational readiness under scrutiny.
+This approach draws on our combined WHS, investigative, and legal background to identify areas of exposure and support informed decision-making.

 Organisational Risk Consulting offers a unique combination of expertise that strengthens confidence in every WHS Review: